-We Don’t Really Know What Wildfire Smoke Does to Your Brain
+How Real Is Smoke Brain?

 The link between air pollution and a struggling brain is more well established.
 The Nature study cites previous work looking at the effect of unclean air on all sorts of tasks, like “performance in chess tournaments, stock trading, call centre productivity, umpire decisions, cognitive assessments, and online brain games.”
 The results all pointed to declining function.
 Another study showed that particulate levels in the classroom reduced students’ ability to focus on the material being presented.

-“I would think those are probably a pretty good guide for what happens during wildfires, though we don’t know for sure,” Marshall Burke, a Stanford professor and one of the authors of the test-score study, told me.
-Other studies have found links between pollution and neurodegenerative diseases including Alzheimer’s and dementia.
+“I would think those are probably a pretty good guide for what happens during wildfires, though we don’t know for sure,” Marshall Burke, a Stanford University professor and one of the authors of the test-score study, told me.
+Other studies have found links between pollution and neurodegenerative diseases, including Alzheimer’s and dementia.

 Wildfire smoke might even be worse than, say, car exhaust.
 “In our research, we found it to be even more toxic than some of your standard air-pollution sources,” Bein told me.
 The haze drifting off fires can contain tiny bits of all sorts of nasty stuff that was incinerated—parts of homes or other things that burned.